I'm a member

 Therapeutic Drug Class Limit

-POLICYThe intent of the PPI generic first program is to encourage the use of cost-effective preferred generic PPIs prior to the use of brand PPIs.
-Brand name (Nexium & Dexilant) PPIs will paid at the same amount as generic omeprazole, if any one of the following is met:
+The intent of the PPI generic first program is to encourage the use of cost-effective preferred generic PPIs prior to the use of brand PPIs and high cost generic PPIs.
+Brand name and generic (Nexium/esomeprazole & Dexilant) PPIs will be paid at the same amount as generic omeprazole, if any one of the following is met:

 POLICY EXCEPTIONSProton Pump Inhibitor generic first program is not required for Federal Employee Program (FEP) and State Health Plan members.